 Is Melatonin Safe?

 Melatonin is generally considered to be safe for short-term use in adults, but there may be safety concerns for people with certain preexisting conditions or those taking specific medications.

 Melatonin is not right for everyone, and certain people should be cautious and speak with a doctor before taking melatonin supplements.

 - People on dialysis or with liver problems: People with reduced kidney or liver function may not be able to metabolize melatonin and have a higher risk of adverse side effects.

 - Those who are pregnant or breastfeeding: There is not enough evidence to guarantee the safety of melatonin use in people who are pregnant, breastfeeding, or trying to conceive.

-- Older adults with dementia: The American Academy of Sleep Medicine recommends that older people with dementia avoid taking melatonin .
+- Older adults with dementia: Older people with dementia should avoid taking melatonin .
 For these individuals, the potential safety risks of melatonin likely outweigh the possible benefits.

 - People experiencing depression: Melatonin may cause symptoms of depression or make existing symptoms worse in some people.